Speak with an admissions advisor. 562-475-4604

 Learn more about the value of a Health Education Specialist certificate by visiting the Health Educator Career Resource – NCHEC.

 The Human Genetics and Genomics concentration, which consists of four courses (12 credits), provides students with an introduction to the principles of human heredity in health and disease with an emphasis on clinical applications.
 Upon graduation, students may elect to continue and apply their concentration credits directly into the MSHGG program.
 Accelerated pathway students will be required to apply to the MSHGG program.
+In addition, students who meet the admissions standards for the Master of Science in Genetic Counseling (MSGC) program will be guaranteed an interview with the MSGC program admissions team.
+Applicants will still be required to participate in the National Match Service for Genetic Counseling (NMS).

 The Chiropractic Sciences concentration, which consists of four courses (12 credits), focuses on the basic sciences to provide an introductory understanding of how the body is organized on a cellular, tissue, and organ level, along with regional interrelationships.
 Chiropractic procedures and theories are covered providing students an excellent introduction to methods and benefits.
-The last 12 credits of the BSHS program are the same as the first 12 credits of the Doctor of Chiropractic program.
+The last term (12 credits) of the BSHS program is a portion of the credits taken by DC students in their first term.
 Students will be required to take the last 12 credits on the SCU campus.
 Upon graduation, students can elect to apply their concentration credits directly into the DC program.
 Accelerated pathway students will be required to apply to the DC program.

 The Eastern Medicine concentration, which consists of four courses (12 credits), provides students with an introduction to acupuncture and meridians, Chinese herbology, and Eastern medicine theory.
 It also provides an introduction to basic sciences, establishing a wide-ranging and comprehensive foundation of the body’s organization on a cellular, tissue, and organ level, along with regional interrelationships.
-The last 12 credits of the BSHS program are the same as the first 12 credits of the Master of Acupuncture and Chinese Medicine program.
-Students will be required to take the last 12 credits on the SCU campus and, upon graduation, can elect to apply their concentration credits directly into the MACM/DACM program.
-Accelerated pathway students will be required to apply to the MACM/DACM program.
+The last 12 credits of the BSHS program are the same as the first 12 credits of the Master of Acupuncture and Chinese Herbal Medicine (MAcCHM) program.
+Students will be required to take the last 12 credits on the SCU campus and, upon graduation, can elect to apply their concentration credits directly into the MAcCHM/DAcCHM program.
+Accelerated pathway students will be required to apply to the MAcCHM/DAcCHM program.

 Welcome to SCU’s Health Sciences Department.
 Our programs are designed to meet the diverse lifestyles and demands of today’s students.
 Students in the BSHS program receive a high-quality education in the physical, biological, social, and behavioral fields of health education.